Hiluhree/alx-low_level_programming/0x02-functions_nested_loops/README.md

 + Task 0: [putchar](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x02-functions_nested_loops/0-putchar.c): A program that prints putchar, followed by a new line.</br>

 	+ The program should return 0
 + Task 1: [I sometimes suffer from insomnia.
-And when I can't fall asleep, I play what I call the alphabet game](): A function that prints the alphabet, in lowercase, followed by a new line.</br>
+And when I can't fall asleep, I play what I call the alphabet game](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x02-functions_nested_loops/1-alphabet.c): A function that prints the alphabet, in lowercase, followed by a new line.</br>

 	+ Prototype: void print_alphabet(void);
+	+ You can only use putchar twice in your code
++ Task 2: [10 x alphabet](): A function that prints 10 times the alphabet, in lowercase, followed by a new line.</br>

+	+ Prototype: void print_alphabet_x10(void);
 	+ You can only use putchar twice in your code